dxdc/homebridge-blinds/README.md

 `motion_time` is the number of milliseconds for your blinds to move from up to down, and should only include the time the motor is running.

+Even if your blinds are reporting its position back to this plugin, this value still needs to be set.
+It's used to emulate the blind position internally, and calculate the expected duration of movement, thereby more efficiently knowing when the blind _should_ be at the target position and not sending too many HTTP requests to update its current position.

 Filming this with your phone is recommended for precision. **NOTE**: If you are performing multiple blind requests simultaneously and are getting network timeouts due to an overloaded API, try using non-identical `motion_time` values (e.g., 9800, 10000, 10200 vs. 10000 for each) it may help.

 For cases where `motion_time` varies based on the direction of shutter movement, `motion_time_graph` can be used for more fine-tuning.
-Setting `response_lag_ms` accounts for network or Rf-based delays.
+Setting `response_lag_ms` accounts for network or RF-based delays.
 See the [Wiki](https://github.com/dxdc/homebridge-blinds/wiki/Motion-time).

 ### Optional parameters